Afterglow (Dr. John album): Production

 The album was produced by Tommy LiPuma, with arrangements by John Clayton and Alan Broadbent.
 It was engineered by Al Schmitt, who was nominated for a Grammy Award.
 Dr. John used a 20-piece string section to back his 19-member band; Ray Brown led the rhythm section.

 "New York City Blues" and "There Must Be a Better World Somewhere" were cowritten by Dr. John and Doc Pomus.
 "I Know What I've Got" is a cover of the Louis Jordan song; "Blue Skies" was written by Irving Berlin.

+Critical reception

-Critical receptionThe Guardian called the album an "elegant homage to the torch songs of yesteryear."
+The Guardian called the album an "elegant homage to the torch songs of yesteryear."
 The Windsor Star deemed it "too polite to count as a Dr. John album, and too New Orleans-bluesy to be a legitimate big-band album."
 The Globe and Mail considered it "a sweet exercise in pop nostalgia."

 The Orlando Sentinel noted that the album "harks back to the lush, big-band sound that served the singer, songwriter, pianist and guitarist so well on 1989's In a Sentimental Mood."
-The New York Times stated that Dr. John "rambles nostalgically down pop-blues trails originally blazed by Ray Charles ...
+The New York Times stated that Dr. John "rambles nostalgically down pop-blues trails originally blazed by Ray Charles...
 The singing is sultry and swinging."
 The Independent opined that the album is "spoilt by a showbiz orchestra that varnishes over his shaggy greatness."

 AllMusic praised Dr. John's "gravel-and-honey voice."
 (The New) Rolling Stone Album Guide dismissed the album as "empty pop."